 - R1.
 Each Transmission Owner, Generator Owner, and Distribution Provider shall: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Long-term Planning] - 1.1.
-Perform a Protection System Coordination Study (PSCS) and generate a summary of the results for each of its Interconnecting Elements as follows: - 1.1.1 Within 60 calendar months after the effective date of this standard, if no PSCS for that Interconnecting Element exists.
+Perform a Protection System Coordination Study (PSCS) for each of its Interconnecting Elements as follows: - 1.1.1 Within 60 calendar months after the effective date of this standard, if no PSCS for that Interconnecting Element exists. - 1.1.2 Within 12 calendar months after determining or being notified of a 10% or greater change in Fault current at an interconnecting bus, as described in Requirement R2, or technically justify why such a study is not required. - 1.1.3 According to an agreed upon time frame to meet the schedule when proposing or being notified of a change, as described in Requirement R3, Part 3.1, or technically justify why such a study is not required.

-- 1.1.2 Within 12 calendar months after determining or being notified of a 10% or greater change in Fault current at an interconnecting bus, as described in Requirement R2, or technically justify why such a study is not required. - 1.1.3 According to an agreed upon time frame to meet the schedule when proposing or being notified of a change or addition, as described in Requirement R3, Part 3.1, or technically justify why such a study is not required. - 1.1.4 Within 12six calendar months of being notified of a permanent change as described in Requirement R3, Part 3.3, or technically justify why such a study is not required. - 1.2.
-Within 90 calendar days after the completion of each PSCS or the technical justification pursuant to Requirement R1, Parts 1.1.2, 1,1,3, and 1.1.4Part 1.1, provide to the other owner(s) of the Protection System(s) associated with the Interconnecting Element(s): a summary of the results of each PSCS performed or the technical justification., including, at a minimum, the Protection Systems reviewed, the associated Fault current(s) used, any issues identified, and any revisions or actions proposed; or the technical justification. - M1.
+- 1.1.4 Within six calendar months of being notified of a change as described in Requirement R3, Part 3.3, or technically justify why such a study is not required. - 1.2.
+Within 90 calendar days after the completion of each PSCS or the technical justification pursuant to Requirement R1, Part 1.1, provide to the other owner(s) of the Protection System(s) associated with the Interconnecting Element(s): a summary of the results of each PSCS performed, including, at a minimum, the Protection Systems reviewed, the associated Fault current(s) used, any issues identified, and any revisions or actions proposed; or the technical justification. - M1.
 Acceptable evidence for Requirement R1, Part 1.1 and its subparts, Parts 1.1.1, 1.1.2, 1.1.3, and 1.1.4 is a dated PSCS, or the summary of the results of each PSCS (hard copy or electronic file formats) demonstrating the time frames specified or agreed to in Parts 1.1.1, 1.1.2, 1.1.3, and 1.1.4 were achieved.
 Acceptable evidence of a technical justification for not performing a PSCS as specified in Parts 1.1.2, 1.1.3, and 1.1.4 may include, but is not limited to, documented engineering analyses or assessments that demonstrate the change in Fault current or the proposed system change does not impact any aspect of coordination. - M2.
 Acceptable evidence for Requirement R1, Part 1.2 is dated documentation demonstrating that the summary of the results of each PSCS or the technical justification (hard copy or electronic file formats) were provided within the specified time frame to the owner(s) of the Protection System(s) associated with the Interconnecting Element(s).
-In cases where a single group or individual performs an overall coordination study for a given Interconnecting Element; the evidence referenced in Measure M1 (a dated PSCS, or the summary of the results of each PSCS) is sufficient for use as evidence for Measure M2.